aaltonewmedia/physcomp.newmedia.dog/content/2025/veronika-valtonen/reflection-a-brief-rant-on-the-future-of-interaction-design/index.md

 While putting aside the obvious issue of unbalanced opportunities for designers coming from low socioeconomic backgrounds, in a hyperconnected world where everything is seen in real-time, do we even have the option to opt-out of working with tools that are toxic to us?\
 \
 \
-  Bret Victor "A brief rant on the future of interaction design", Bret Victor (blog), November 8, 2011, accessed 26 October, 2025, https://worrydream.com/ABriefRantOnTheFutureOfInteractionDesign/
+Victor, B. (2011, November 8).
+A brief rant on the future of interaction design. https://worrydream.com/ABriefRantOnTheFutureOfInteractionDesign/